min2ha/ukwa-site/content/target/38327/index.en.md

   "subject": "Easter Rising "
 }

-# Racecard: The Easter Rising was an inspiration for anti-colonial struggles

 Article by Michael Silvestri about the influence of the Easter Rising on Asian and African anti-imperial liberation movements.